Advancing Graduate Student Success Award

 • For students attending but not presenting: $500 domestic travel; $750 international travel

-Previous Awards: Specify if you have received an Advancing Graduate Student Success Award in the past.
+Previous AGSSA Awards: Specify if you have received an Advancing Graduate Student Success Award in the past.
 Please include date and amount.

 Post-Award Requirement: At the end of the timeframe specified in the application, you will be required to provide a one-page description of how this award had an impact on achieving your goal.